 We can also assist you in obtaining an EORI number "Economic Operators Registration and Identification number".

 On completion of the VAT registration process CG will ensure you receive:

 - Your VAT registration certificate which includes details of your unique VAT registration number.
 This important document also outlines when your first VAT return is due and includes the date you reached the VAT threshold of £85,000 turnover, or the date of your voluntary application, known as the "effective date of VAT registration"

-* Please note that we are registered for vat so all our prices are subject to 20% vat (unless you are based outside Europe or have an EU vat number).
+* Please note that we are registered for vat so all our prices are subject to 20% vat (unless you are based outside UK).

 ** One off package price does not include ongoing service or maintenance, these services are available separately.

 Value Added Tax (or VAT) is a form of taxation which is applied to goods or services purchased by the consumer, which is why it’s sometimes known as a "consumption tax".